Alessio2704/monte-carlo-simulator/extension/README.md

 1.  **Download the Tools:** Go to the [**latest GitHub Release**](https://github.com/Alessio2704/monte-carlo-simulator/releases).

     - Download the `vsc` compiler executable for your operating system.
-    - Download the `monte-carlo-simulator` engine executable for your operating system.
+    - Download the `vse` engine executable for your operating system.
     - Download the `valuascript-x.x.x.vsix` VS Code extension file.

 2.  **Install the VS Code Extension:**